 As you will see, it is possible to create contracts for voting, crowdfunding, blind auctions, multi-signature wallets and more.

-Note: The best way to try out Solidity right now is using the Browser-Based Compiler (it can take a while to load, please be patient).
+Note: The best way to try out Solidity right now is using Remix (it can take a while to load, please be patient).